When walking your French Bulldog, you want to find a dog harness which is both secure and comfortable.

 You can also consider a harness as an excellent way of training your French Bulldog.
 Guide them when out in the streets to walk in a straight line, to move them away from hazards or to extinguish pulling behaviour.

 Unless your dog is very well behaved both on and off the lead, a collar probably won’t be sufficient.
-You can decide for yourself which works best but remember the key factors when making your decision; training requirements, pulling behaviours and fit.
+Remember the key factors when making your decision; training requirements, pulling behaviours and fit.

 That’s it from our curated collection of the best harness for a French Bulldog.
 We hope that you have enjoyed reading it as much as we enjoyed playing with the breed.

 We’d also like to thank our fellow Frenchie owners for indulging us with writing this article.
 Many of them have their own Instagram accounts so we really should look at highlighting those at a future date!
 See you soon!